Hurling: Scoring

 Scoring is achieved by sending the sliotar between the opposition's goal posts.
-The posts, which are at each end of the field, are H posts as in rugby football but with a net under the crossbar as in football.
+The posts, which are at each end of the field, are H posts as in rugby football but with a net under the crossbar as in association football.
 The posts are 6.4 m apart and the crossbar is 2.44 m above the ground.

 If the ball goes over the crossbar, a point is scored and a white flag is raised by an umpire.
 If the ball goes below the crossbar, a goal, worth three points, is scored, and a green flag is raised by an umpire.
 A goal must be scored by either a striking motion or by directly soloing the ball into the net.
 The goal is guarded by a goalkeeper.
 Scores are recorded in the format {goal total} – {point total}.
-For example, the 1997 All-Ireland final finished: Clare 0–20 Tipperary 2–13.
-Thus Clare won by one point (2–13 being worth nineteen points).
+For example, the 1996 All-Ireland final finished: Wexford 1–13 Limerick 0–14.
+Thus Wexford won by two points (1–13 being worth sixteen points).

-In speech, a score consisting of at least one goal and one point is read as simply the two numbers, so Tipperary's 2–13 is read "two thirteen"; the words "goals" and "points" invariably omitted.
-Goals are never "converted" into points; it is incorrect to describe a score of 2–13 as "nineteen".
+In speech, a score consisting of at least one goal and one point is read as simply the two numbers, so Wexford's 1–13 is read "one thirteen"; the words "goals" and "points" invariably omitted.
+Goals are never "converted" into points; it is incorrect to describe a score of 1–13 as "sixteen".
 2–0 would be referred to as "two goals", never "two zero".
 Likewise, 0–10 would be referred to as "ten points", never "zero ten".
 0–0 is said "no score".
-So the Clare/Tipperary match score would be read as "Clare twenty points, Tipperary two thirteen".
+So the Wexford/Limerick match score would be read as "Wexford one thirteen, Limerick fourteen points".

 Tackling

 Players may be tackled but not struck by a one-handed slash of the stick; exceptions are two-handed jabs and strikes.
-Jersey-pulling, wrestling, pushing and tripping are all forbidden.
+Jersey-pulling, wrestling, pushing, and tripping are all forbidden.
 There are several forms of acceptable tackling, the most popular being: